Apple TV 4K and tvOS: What you need to know about Apple’s video streaming device

 How is AirPlay 2 different from Airplay?

 The original AirPlay was essentially an easy way to get content from you iOS devices to your TV screen.
-With version 2, AirPlay has expanded its capabilities.
+With version 2, AirPlay expanded its capabilities.
 You can now stream audio to multiple sources, meaning your Apple TV will act as a hub that lets you send music all throughout your house, not just your main home theater system.
 Additionally, your Apple TV can double as a AirPlay “speaker,” so you can send audio from your Mac or iOS device to your surround sound system with just a tap.

 How do I download apps?